Crotshot/Cpp_VirusGame/README.md

 #Protect the Core

-Protect the Core is a top down time based endless tower defense game created in C++ for Introduction to Game Development with C++
+Protect the Core is a top down time based endless tower defense game created in C++.

-The player places turrets and barbed wire to slow and destroy an endless onslaught of infected cells that are attempting to destroy the core.
+The player places turrets and barbed wire to slow and destroy an endless onslaught of infected cells that are attempting to destroy a core structure.
+Infected cells emerge from randomly generating holes around the edge of the area so the player must adapt their strategy accordingly to the positioning of these spawning holes.